East Timor profile

 Prime minister: Xanana Gusmao

-The appointment of Mr Gusmao, the leader of armed resistance to Indonesian rule, sparked violent protests from supporters of the former ruling Fretilin party.
+The appointment of Mr Gusmao, the leader of armed resistance to Indonesian rule, sparked violent protests from supporters of the former governing Fretilin party.

 Fretilin won 21 seats in the 65-member Parliament, well short of a majority.
 Mr Gusmao's party won 18 but formed a coalition comprising 37 seats.
 His party emerged as the largest at the subsequent elections in 2012, but again had to form a coalition to achieve a majority in parliament.